 The Board uses committees to deal with issues requiring detailed consideration, thereby enhancing the efficiency and effectiveness of the Board.

 However, the Board retains ultimate responsibility for the functions of its committees and determines each committee's roles and responsibilities.
 The current committees of the Board are:

-- · Audit and Risk Committee - Remuneration and Nominations Committee; and - Regulatory and Product Development Oversight Committee.
+- Audit and Risk Committee - Remuneration and Nominations Committee; and - Regulatory and Product Development Oversight Committee.

 Details of the roles and responsibilities of these committees are described in their respective charters and summarised below.
-The Committee Charters are available on the investor section of the Company's website.
+The committee charters are available in the Investor Centre on the Company's website.